 Garmong Construction offers nearly a century of construction experience and over 1,000,000 man-hours of grit in our wrinkles (wrinkles we’re proud of), as well as an innovative spirit (ammunition boxes during WWII…more on that later), and today we are one of the leading Construction Management companies in Indiana.
 Design-Build and General Contracting services are second nature to us as well.
-We remain family-owned (fourth generation, with more on that later too), and have offices in Terre Haute, Evansville and Indianapolis (voted #7 out of 25 fastest growing companies by the Indianapolis Business Journal).
+We remain family-owned (fourth generation, with more on that later too), and have offices in Terre Haute, Evansville and Indianapolis (ranked twice within the past five years as one of the Top 25 fastest growing companies by the Indianapolis Business Journal).

 Now, back to family generations and ammunition boxes…

 Born in a log-cabin in 1881, Claude H. Garmong quit school in the sixth grade to get a job working for a rail company in Terre Haute.
 Claude eventually married Henrietta Block, a German-born immigrant, and settled in Indiana.

 In 1923, Claude did what great American entrepreneurs do best- started his own company; beginning with building the American Dream, one house at a time, in Terre Haute, Indiana.
 In the blink of an eye, Garmong was a major player in the housing development market in Terre Haute, establishing subdivision plans for Edgewood Grove, located on the city’s east side.

 Years later, when World War II turned the nation’s attention away from the booming housing market, Garmong saw yet another opportunity to contribute to the greater good by converting his construction operation into a munitions box depot.
 These ammunition boxes were ultimately shipped overseas by the US military and used to efficiently encase and transport ammunition.